-- 3. Officially withdraw or drop means that the student goes through the Office of Records and completes all required forms. - 4.
-Mandatory fees mean only fees, Building Use Fees and laboratory fees. - 5.
+- 3. Officially withdraw or drop means that the student goes through the Office of the Registrar and completes all required forms. - 4.
+Mandatory fees mean only fees, General Institutional Services Fees and laboratory fees - 5.
 Class Days refer to the number of calendar days the institution normally meets for classes, not the days a particular class meets.
 Important class days are listed in the college calendar. - 6.
-All claims for loss or damage, loans, returned checks and other such charges will be considered before refunds are processed and mailed.

-- 7. Required incidental fees for liability insurance, late registration, schedule changes, installment plans, parking, loan processing and testing are not refundable. - 8.
+All claims for loss or damage, loans, returned checks and other such charges will be considered before refunds are processed and mailed. - Required incidental fees for liability insurance, late registration, schedule changes, installment plans, parking, loan processing and testing are not refundable. - 8.
 Refunds of tuition and mandatory fees will be returned to the student, or the student's estate in the event of substantiated death of the student; to the sponsor; to the donor; to the grantor; or other source from which payment was received.
-Where Federal Financial Aid, including Stafford Loans, and another source of payment were applied to a student's account, refunds will be applied to Federal Financial Aid sources initially in the following sequence: - a.
-Outstanding balances on FFELP loans - b.
-Outstanding balances on Federal Direct Loans - c.
-Outstanding balances on Federal Perkins Loans - d.
-Federal PELL Grant Program - e.
-FSEOG Program - f.
-Other Title IV Programs - 9.
-Classes which are cancelled at the convenience of the college due to low enrollment, shortage of space, unavailability of an instructor, or similar reasons will entitle the student to a full refund of tuition and fees. - 10.
+Where Federal Financial Aid, including Federal Pell, and another source of payment were applied to a student's account, refunds will be applied to Federal Financial Aid sources initially in the following sequence: - a.
+Federal PELL Grant Program - b.
+FSEOG Program - c.
+Other Title IV Programs - Classes which are cancelled at the convenience of the college due to low enrollment, shortage of space, unavailability of an instructor, or similar reasons will entitle the student to a full refund of tuition and fees. - 10.
 If a student withdraws from the college because the student is called to active military service, the college, at the student's option, shall - a.
 Refund the tuition and fees paid by the student for the semester in which the student withdraws - b.
-Grant a student who is eligible under the college's guidelines, an incomplete grade in all courses by designating "withdrawnmilitary" on the student's transcript, or - c.
+Grant a student who is eligible under the college's guidelines, an incomplete grade in all courses by designating "withdrawn-military" on the student's transcript, or

+- c.
 As determined by the instructor, assign an appropriate grade or credit to a student who has satisfactorily completed a substantial amount of course work and who has demonstrated sufficient mastery of the course material. - 11.
 Students who add hours within the permissible period will have tuition and fees increased as necessary to meet provisions of state law and college policy. - 12.
 Information regarding refunds for non-credit courses may be obtained from the Community Services office. - 13.
-Refunds are made by check only.
+Refunds are made by check or direct deposit.
 The college will process refunds thirty days after the last day of schedule changes resulting from, but not limited to, withdrawal, dismissal, cancellation of classes, or dropped classes. - 14.
 All refunds must be requested during the same semester in which the student's original payment was made.
 No refund of less than \$2.00 will be made unless requested by the student at the Business Office.